martinmoene/lest/README.md

 ### Test case macro
 **CASE(** "_proposition_", ...**) {** _code_ **}**
 Describe the expected behaviour to test for and specify the the actions and expectations.
 After the description you can add a lambda capture list to refer to symbols in the enclosing scope.

 **TEST(** "_proposition_", ...**) {** _code_ **}**
 This macro is an alias for CASE().
 It may be deprecated.

 ### Fixture macros
 *lest* provides function-level fixtures.
-Fixtures are stack-based and their setup and teardown occurs at the block scope of SETUP and (nested) SECTIONs.
+Fixtures are stack-based and their setup and teardown occurs at the block scope of SETUP and (nested) SECTIONs &ndash; [Code example](examples/09-fixture.cpp).

 **SETUP(** "_context_" **) {** _code_ **}**
 Describe and setup the context to use afresh in each enclosed section.